|

 because of the rocky similarities to its European counterpart.

-From its highest outcropping, it is said,
+From its highest outcropping, it is

 Commodore Oliver Hazard Perry's men, in the War of 1812,